 As the festive season approaches, the heart yearns for one direction—home.
 Diwali, the festival of lights, feels incomplete without the warmth of family.
-However, the frustration of travel tickets—either costing an arm and a leg or perpetually stuck on the waiting list—often paves the way to these joyous reunions.
+However, the frustration of travel tickets—either costing an arm and a leg or perpetually stuck on the waiting list—often blocks the way to these joyous reunions.

 Recognising this, brands have long sought to bridge the distance for those who can't make it home by creating campaigns that make people feel at home no matter where they are.